Mulesoft Interview Questions

 The advantages of using ESB are:

-It offers a high level of the operational controlling facility from the portal that is based on the web.
+It offers a high level of operational controlling facility from the portal that is based on the web.

 ESB provides numerous connectivity options using SaaS-based applications.